Networks of Causal Abstractions: A Sheaf-theoretic Framework: Introduction

-The construction described above is formalized as a functorial model, called \emph{network sheaf of causal knowledge} \cite{d2025relativity}.
-In this framework, CK--represented as convex spaces of probability measures \cite{fritz2009convex}--is attached to nodes and edges of the network, and CA maps correspond to node-edge incidence relations.
-The former are called node and edge stalks, the latter restriction maps.
-This novel family of network sheaves potentially opens to AI systems where \emph{global CK} emerges \emph{inductively} from the interaction of causal AI agents, while local CK at the agent level can, in turn, be \emph{deductively} shaped by the system.
-Our work moves in this direction, investigating both the theoretical and learning aspects of a specific instance of network sheaf of CK, termed \emph{causal abstraction network} (CAN).
+This novel family of network sheaves and cosheaves potentially opens to AI systems where \emph{global CK} emerges \emph{inductively} from the interaction of causal AI agents, while local CK at the agent level can, in turn, be \emph{deductively} shaped by the system.
+Our work moves in this direction, investigating the theoretical, learning, and applied aspects of a specific instance of network sheaves and cosheaves of CK, termed \emph{causal abstraction network} (CAN).
+Recently,\nb\citet{richens2024robust} and\nb\citet{richens2025general} showed that different agent skills, such as task and domain generalization, provably require different degrees of CK.
+From this stance, CAN is particularly relevant not only to the local dimension of causal models, but also because the degree of CK can be modulated according to the agent’s goals within the causal abstraction framework.
+Additionally, CAN is relevant to the field of \emph{mechanistic interpretability}, as recent evidence suggests that the internal states of LLMs may be better explained by combinations of related causal models\nb\citep{pislar25a}.